Asking for Organization/Coverage Decisions

 An organization/coverage decision is a decision we make about your benefits and coverage, or about the amount we will pay for your medical services or drugs.
 We and/or your doctor make an organization/coverage decision for you whenever you go to a doctor for medical care.
 You can also contact the Plan and ask for an organization/coverage decision.
 For example, if you want to know if we will cover a medical service before you receive it, you can ask us to make an organization/coverage decision for you.

-You can call us and make your request to one of our Member Services representatives or you can send your request in writing to our plan by fax or mail.
+You can call us and make your request to one of our Member Services representatives or you can send your request in writing to our plan by mail.

 Part C Organization Determination

 P.O.
 Box 153178

 We are making an organization/coverage decision for you whenever we decide what is covered for you and how much we pay.
 In some cases we might decide a service or drug is not covered or is no longer covered by Medicare for you.
 If you disagree with this coverage decision, you can make an appeal.

 - Medicare Prescription Drug Coverage Determination

 - What to do if you have a problem or complaint about getting a Part D Drug

 Click on your plan number under "Complete EOC" to view the full version or click on the plan number under "Organization/Coverage Determination" to find instructions on organization/coverage decisions.